mikolmogorov/Ragout/docs/USAGE.md

     genome_name.sequence_name

 In case you are working with *MAF* input you should not specify *FASTA* files for references.
-All you need is to set *FASTA* for target genome (which will be used for output generation).
+All you need is to set *FASTA* for target genome (which will be used for output generation and refinement).

 The parameters choice